-Alliance Radiology is the imaging service provider for MetroWest MRI, and together we are taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
+Alliance Radiology is the imaging service provider for MetroWest MRI, and together we are continuing to take every precaution to ensure patient and community safety.
 We will be providing updates here.

-MetroWest MRI is closely monitoring COVID-19 developments, and related public health recommendations and government actions.
+MetroWest MRI is continually monitoring pandemic developments, related public health recommendations and government actions.
 We remain committed to the health and safety of our patients, team members, and community.

 To schedule an appointment, please call our scheduling department at (508) 872-7674.